When should I update my estate plan?

 - Your spouse passed away.

-- You were single when you created your estate plan and you got married.
+- You were single when you created your Estate Plan and you’ve since married.

 - Your estate value increased or deceased significantly.